hashbangcode/drupal-batch-api-talk/src/slides.md

 ## Batch Using A Form
 - A look at the Batch API shown above.
-- Batch process goes through 1,000 items and roll a dice to determine outcome.
+- Batch process goes through 1,000 items and randomly determines outcome.

 ---

 ## Batch Using Drush
-- Batch process goes through 1,000 items and roll a dice to determine outcome.
+- Batch process goes through 1,000 items and randomly determines outcome.
 - This time, in Drush!

 ---